Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Discussion

-While some findings in our study align with previous research, there are unique contributions, particularly in uncovering team-related challenges faced by AI practitioners in developing a fair AI/ML.
+While some findings in our study align with previous research, there are unique contributions, particularly in uncovering team-related challenges faced by AI practitioners in developing a fair AI/ML system.
 Our study uncovered challenges specific to the development team, such as having knowledge of bias/fairness and knowledge of AI, as discussed in Section \ref{sec: team-related challenge}.
-Understanding these challenges is crucial, given that AI practitioners play a pivotal role in designing systems that have substantial societal impact and it fosters responsible and effective AI development \cite{orr2020attributions}.
-Similarly, our study uncovered challenges faced by AI practitioners in balancing real-world data with training data in AI/ML system development (Section \ref{sec:process-related challenge}), a finding not reported in previous studies.
-Additionally, we identified challenges related to obtaining various resources, including technological and human-related resources, which impact the development of a fair AI/ML (Section \ref{sec:Resource-related challenge}).
+Understanding these challenges is crucial, given that AI practitioners play a pivotal role in designing systems that have substantial societal impact and it fosters responsible and effective AI development \citep{orr2020attributions}.
+Similarly, our study uncovered challenges AI practitioners face in balancing real-world data with training data in AI/ML system development (Section \ref{sec:process-related challenge}), a finding not reported in previous studies.
+Additionally, we identified challenges related to obtaining various resources, including technological and human-related resources, which impact the development of a fair AI/ML system (Section \ref{sec:Resource-related challenge}).
 These insights contribute new dimensions to the existing understanding of challenges in this domain.
+Addressing these challenges of AI practitioners can help in developing fair AI/ML systems that can be crucial for mitigating societal inequalities and promoting fairness in society \citep{holstein2019improving}.